singamandeep/hackerearth_api/README.md

 ```

 ### Setting Parameters
-Since, the instance already has the client_secret you only need to pass rest of the parameters to make a request. 'source'(source code) and 'lang'(language) the required parameters for both the calls, not passing them will raise an ```ExceptionHandler::InvalidParameterException``` exception.
+Since, the instance already has the client_secret you only need to pass rest of the parameters to make a request. 'source'(source code) and 'lang'(language) are the required parameters for both the calls, not passing them will raise an ```ExceptionHandler::InvalidParameterException``` exception.

 To view the list of languages supported you can do as follows
 ```ruby